Menu

 pip install kvwarden

 No Kubernetes.
 No cluster.
-KVWarden wraps vLLM or SGLang and adds per-tenant token-bucket rate limiting, multi-model lifecycle management, and KV cache scaffolding — all on one GPU.
+KVWarden wraps vLLM or SGLang and adds per-tenant token-bucket rate limiting, multi-model lifecycle management, and KV cache scaffolding.
+All on one GPU.

 # Install and serve under tenant-fair rate limiting